Sting Ray Robb: A.J. Foyt Racing (2024)

+Juncos Hollinger Racing (2025–)

+2025 season

 Robb moved to Juncos Hollinger Racing in 2025, reuniting with his Indy Pro 2000 championship-winning team with Townsend Lucas as his race engineer.
 At the season-opening St. Petersburg race, Robb held up eventual winner Álex Palou near race's end in an attempt to stay on the lead lap; Robb finished 21st.
 In race 3 at Long Beach, Robb was one of just six drivers to start on prime tyres.
 He led for 12 laps using this alternate strategy and eventually finished ninth in the caution-free race.
 It was later reported that Robb was working with driver coach Rob Wilson to improve his performances.
 Robb qualified 19th for the Indy 500, which later became 17th following two penalties for Team Penske.
 He was taken out mid-race following a spin by Kyle Larson.
 Having started 26th at Detroit, Robb progressed to 15th in a chaotic race.
 Robb crashed out at Road America, nearly hitting the back of Marcus Armstrong under braking and hitting the turn 5 outside wall in avoidance.
 Another crash came at Iowa, where Robb hit the turn 2 wall hard during race 2.
 Results of 17th at Toronto and 19th at Laguna Seca followed, before Robb was one of two drivers to run on the hard tyres for multiple stints at Portland; he finished 14th.
 He concluded the season by finishing 23rd at Milwaukee and 16th at Nashville.
 He concluded the year 25th in the points standings, third-lowest of the full-time drivers.

+2026 season

+Robb was retained by Juncos Hollinger Racing for 2026, where he joined up alongside Rinus VeeKay.
+He finished the season in 25th, with a best finish of 11th across the season.